Charles Rangeley-Wilson

-Rangeley-Wilson studied at the Ruskin School of Drawing and Fine Art in Oxford and taught Art for a decade before turning to writing.
-He is a passionate conservationist with a particular interest in English chalk-streams.
-In 1997 he was a founder of The Wild Trout Trust - a UK charity founded to promote grass-roots river conservation – and he is currently serving as President of that organisation.
-In recent years he has worked with WWF UK to promote more sustainable water management in chalk rivers.
-In 2011 he helped found The Norfolk Rivers Trust to promote river conservation in his home county and he is currently their Technical and Projects Advisor.
-He also serves as Ambassador for The Angling Trust.
+Rangeley-Wilson studied at the Ruskin School of Drawing and Fine Art in Oxford and taught art for ten years before turning to writing.
+He is a conservationist with an interest in English chalk streams.
+In 1997 he was a founder of the Wild Trout Trust - a UK charity founded to promote grass-roots river conservation – and he is president of the organisation.
+He has worked with WWF UK to promote more sustainable water management in chalk rivers.
+In 2011 he helped found the Norfolk Rivers Trust to promote river conservation in his home county, and he is their technical and projects advisor.
+He is an ambassador for the Angling Trust.

-Rangeley-Wilson's most recent work, the non-fiction novel Silt Road - The Story of a Lost River (Chatto and Windus 2013) is an elegy to the English landscape, an exploration of the layers of history that make a place, told through the history of a small chalk river and the biographies of a handful of men whose lives the river shaped.
+Rangeley-Wilson's non-fiction novel Silt Road - The Story of a Lost River (Chatto & Windus 2013) is a book about the English landscape, told through the history of a small chalk river and the biographies of a handful of men whose lives the river shaped.
+His 2018 non-fiction book, Silver Shoals – Five Fish that Made Britain (Chatto & Windus 2018) explores the interconnected histories of five species with the changing history of these islands.

 Rangeley-Wilson was appointed Officer of the Order of the British Empire (OBE) in the 2022 Birthday Honours for services to chalk stream conservation.